 With an abundant and varied fauna, breathtaking landscapes, welcoming locals and a pleasant climate, safari lovers are in their element in this incredible country with over two million wildebeest moving in search of food and water during the Great Migration.

 Our comprehensive Tanzania Safari Guide is a helpful resource in helping visitors to plan their trip.
+Understanding the best time to visit Tanzania is important as this will impact safari accommodation, flight prices, availability and and things to do in Tanzania including walking safaris which visitors may request.

 The 3 Best Parks and Reserves to Visit in Tanzania